kaleng/omni_yagi_ansible/roles/create_admin_users/ssh_keys/Readme.md

 ## Note

-SSH-Keys is individual-related datas.
-It is not published here.
+SSH keys are individual-related data.
+The data is not published here.